 Cline was also involved in the negotiations of the agreements relating to the establishment of Health City Cayman Islands and the Special Economic Zone regime as well as the development of the required legislative framework to implement those projects.

-Cline obtained his LLB with Honors from the University of Liverpool in 2010 Cline is a Member of the Caymanian Bar Association and the Cayman Islands Law Society.
+Cline obtained his LLB with Honors from the University of Liverpool in 2010.
+Cline is a Member of the Caymanian Bar Association and the Cayman Islands Legal Practitioners Association.

 2015 – Cayman Islands